 The Intersector Project engages with a wide variety of thinkers and practitioners on this topic — from designers of innovative public-private partnership mechanisms at NASA to local government managers pursuing improved service delivery for their constituencies.

 The Intersector Project provides thought leadership on cross-sector collaboration and related topics through:

 You can see a full list of our recent event engagements on our Newsroom page.

 The Intersector Project frequently authors commentary articles and speaks to reporters on the topic of cross-sector collaboration.
 Our work has been published by SSIR, the National League of Cities, the Alliance for Innovation, Route Fifty, Landscape Architecture Magazine, PA Times, City & State Reports, CEOs for Cities, Living Cities, and more.
 Our publications have reached an audience of more than 1.4 million.
 You can see a full list of our recent publications on our Newsroom page.
 The Intersector Project is also supporting a forthcoming book with Brookings Institution Press on the future of government, business, and non-profit sector collaboration in the U.S.

-The Intersector Project runs an active blog where we publish commentary about the field of cross-sector collaboration, insights from guest bloggers, and examples of successful partnerships.
-We also publish a regular newsletter and maintain an active social media presence, where we communicate our most recent insights to our audience of practitioners, researchers, and others interested in cross-sector collaboration.
+The Intersector Project runs an active blog where we publish research and commentary on the field of cross-sector collaboration.
+We also maintain an active social media presence, where we communicate our most recent insights to our audience of practitioners, researchers, and others interested in cross-sector collaboration.